pkarsy/rfboot/help/Installation.md

 - Download and install rfboot from github
 - Assemble and configure the usb2rf module (Connects to a USB port of the PC)
 - Configure rftool to use the usb2rf module
-- Burn the apropriate firmware usb2rf needs (An Arduino sketch)
+- Burn the apropriate firmware to usb2rf (An Arduino sketch)

 ***